pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * If AI is faster and faints to player +3
   * If AI is slower and faints in 2 hits to player +3

-* Sucker Punch
+* Sucker Punch / Thunderclap
-  * After the first time AI tried to use Sucker Punch it can get a -20 score decrease 50% of the time
+  * After first usage score will be decreased by 20 50% of the time

 * Decorate
   * +10 on the first turn of user, otherwise 30% of the time